Easy Mini King Cake Bites

 Depending on where you live, King Cake has different versions.
 Most familiar to us in the United States is a sweet twisted cinnamon roll-style dough topped with icing or sugar.
 Mardi Gras is fun and festive and these individual King Cakes are a nice addition to any celebration.

-These mini King cakes are bite-size treats packed with cinnamon sugar then drizzled with a sweet glaze and topped with decorator sugars in the traditional colors of Mardi Gras – purple, green, and gold.
+These mini King cakes are bite-size treats packed with cinnamon sugar, drizzled with a sweet glaze, and topped with decorator sugars in the traditional colors of Mardi Gras – purple, green, and gold.

 They will disappear quickly so you may want to double the recipe, which is easy to do since this recipe starts with refrigerated crescent rolls.
 Enjoy these for breakfast or dessert.